pivotal/docs-tap/troubleshooting.md

 - A race-condition between components exists.
   For example, a package that uses `Ingress` completes before the shared Tanzu ingress controller is available.

-The VMWare Carvel tools kapp-controller continues to try in a reconciliation loop.
+The VMware Carvel tools kapp-controller continues to try in a reconciliation loop.

 ### Solution